MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/my-sites-overview.md

 SharePoint Server provides user profile policies that specify how profile information is displayed and how it can be used.
 Although there are recommended default policies for features and properties exposed in user profiles and personal sites, you can configure custom policies to meet specific needs of the organization.
 For example, you can configure a property to be more or less visible by default, and allow a user to override default settings for properties that you want to give them control over.
 You configure these policies for the User Profile service in the SharePoint Central Administration website.
 For more information, see [Plan user profiles in SharePoint Server](../administration/plan-user-profiles.md).

-The **About me** page includes a title that is typically "About <  _user's name_>" and it displays the user's profile data, such as the user's picture, title, group and telephone number.
+The **About me** page includes a title that is typically "About <  _user's name_>" and it displays the user's profile data, such as the user's picture, title, group, and telephone number.

 The **About me** page contains the information shown in the following table.